The Stepfather (2009 film): Plot

 When the neighbor's body is discovered two weeks later, David tells the family.
-Michael is alarmed because he overheard David being told by the mailman, who gave less detail than David.
-While Michael's girlfriend, Kelly, tries to get him to focus on college applications, he grows more obsessed with the contradictions in David's stories.
+Michael is alarmed because he overheard David being told by the mailman, who gave less detail than David tells them.
+While Michael's girlfriend Kelly tries to get him to focus on college applications, he grows more obsessed with the contradictions in David's stories.
 The situation comes to a head when David intercepts an email from Jackie about hiring an investigator.
-He then goes to Jackie's house and drowns her in her pool.
-Determined to discover what was in the locked cabinets, Michael breaks into the basement as Kelly keeps a lookout.
-In the basement, Michael eventually discovers his dad's body in a freezer.
+He then goes to her house and drowns her in her pool.

+Determined to discover what is in the locked cabinets, Michael breaks into the basement as Kelly keeps a lookout.
+Michael eventually discovers his dad's body in a freezer.
 David knocks out Kelly and traps Michael in the basement.

-The commotion awakens Susan, and he berates her parenting skills and says that he thought she could be "Mrs. Grady Edwards".
-On Susan's stunned reaction, David grimaces and asks, "Who am I here?"
-Susan tries to snap him out of it by saying his name, causing him to say, "David!
+The commotion awakens Susan, and David berates her parenting skills, saying that he thought she could be "Mrs. Grady Edwards".
+On Susan's stunned reaction, he grimaces and asks, "Who am I here?"
+Susan tries to snap him out of it, causing him to say, "David!
 I'm David Harris!"

 Susan, realizing the situation after noticing the unconscious Kelly, flees to the bathroom, locking herself in.
 David kicks the door in, shattering the mirror behind it.
 Susan picks up a shard of the mirror, holding it behind her.
 David grabs her, they struggle, and she manages to stab him in the neck with the shard.
-He falls to the floor, apparently dead.
+He falls into the bathtub, apparently dead.

 Michael escapes from the basement and finds Kelly.
 They find Susan in the hallway across from the bathroom, thinking David is dead.
 Then David approaches from behind and blocks the stairs, chasing all of them into the attic, where he and Michael fight.
-Both fall onto the roof and then off the edge of the roof to the ground, where they lie unconscious.
+Both fall onto the roof and then off its edge to the ground, where they lie unconscious.

-When Michael wakes up, he finds out he had been in a coma for just over a month.
+When Michael wakes up, he finds out he has been in a coma for just over a month.
 He learns that David is still alive and fled the scene before the police arrived.
 The end scene shows David, who has again changed his appearance and his name to Chris Ames.
 He is working at a hardware store when he meets a woman who is shopping with her two sons.